Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 Review of the First Test with Bamboo Grow Matting

-In the first test, we noticed that the depth of the tray may be cause for slower or lack of growth in the microgreens (see below).
+In the first test, we noticed that the depth of the tray might be cause for slower or lack of growth in the microgreens (see below).

 Notice that the microgreens grown on soil are flared out.
 Those raised on hemp have started to flare out, but those on bamboo are pretty much vertical.